Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 3.0 Leatherette holds warmth in long sessions
+Cooling / Breathability 3.0 Leatherette holds warmth during long sessions.

-Seat Comfort 3.3 Firm feel is better for short sits than lounging
+Seat Comfort 3.3 Firm feel works better for short sits than lounging.

-Seat Depth Fit 3.5 Works for casual seating, less ideal for curling up
+Seat Depth Fit 3.5 Fine for casual seating, less ideal for curling up.

-Durability 3.5 Stable feel in normal use, still budget-grade
+Durability 3.5 Stable in normal use, but still clearly budget-grade.

-Cleaning 4.5 Wipe-clean surface is the clear advantage
+Cleaning 4.5 The wipe-clean surface is the clearest advantage.

-Overall Score 3.7 A practical futon when cleaning and cost outrank comfort
+Overall Score 3.7 A practical futon when cleanup and cost outrank lounging.

 Compare Performance Scores of These Sofas